 July 18, 2022

-20 Important HR Metrics and How to Track Them
+20 Important HR Metrics in 2024 and How to Track Them

 HR analytics measure specific human resource (HR) metrics used to improve overall business strategy.
 Human resource departments have tracked some of these data in the past, but the significance of HR metrics has evolved human resources into a leading analytics force in organizations.